Spain banks' cleanup to enter new phase as 'delay and pray' ends

 A senior government source, speaking on condition of anonymity, acknowledged the rules would show a provision gap of up to 10 billion euros and trigger extra capital needs of between 3 and 4 billion euros at the banks, an amount the country could afford without tapping more EU funds.

-While some public money could be needed to help the nationalized banks, the others would be expected to raise new capital on their own.
+While some public money could be needed to help the nationalised banks, the others would be expected to raise new capital on their own.

 But at least half a dozen banks said they believed the new rules were only a first step that would later lead the government to enforce new provisioning rules, a method it already used last year to deal with real estate assets.